-In a recent study by the Content Marketing Institute and MarketingProfs.com, marketing directors of B2B companies where asked what their top content marketing challenges were.
-In first and second place was “Producing engaging content” and “Producing content consistently.”
+In a recent study by the Content Marketing Institute and MarketingProfs.com, marketing directors of B2B companies were asked what their top content marketing challenges were.
+In first and second place were “Producing engaging content” and “Producing content consistently.”

 In other words, they’re struggling to find copywriters.

-And not just any copywriter, but trained professionals who know how to write clear, persuasive copy and engaging content that helps sell B2B products and services.
+And not just any copywriters, but trained professionals who know how to write clear, persuasive copy and engaging content that helps sell B2B products and services.

 2. Shortage of writers

-I have yet to hear a B2B marketing director say she’s inundated by enquiries from freelance B2B copywriters.
+I have yet to hear a B2B marketing director say she’s inundated by inquiries from freelance B2B copywriters.
 Usually, I hear the opposite.
 Most are struggling to find good B2B writers.

 Why is that?

-Also, you need to know how to write content and copy that educates and sells a business buyer, which is very different than persuading consumers.
+Also, you need to know how to write content and copy that educates and sells a business buyer, which is different from persuading consumers.
 Do you know how to write a brochure that gets an accountant interested in a new software?

 I think that’s one of the reasons why some writers shy away from B2B.
 And that’s too bad.
 Because just about any good writer can learn this stuff.
 It isn’t rocket science.